narrowstacks/dorkroom.art/README.md

 Otherwise, [Prettier](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode) is used for consistent formatting.

 ## Deploying the Website
-As this is a series of static web pages with no server-side elements, you can simply download the files and run them on an apache or nginx server.
-An easy way to get started is clone the repository and install the VS Code Live Server extension, and run the home page index.html file.
+As this is a series of static web pages with no server-side elements, you can simply clone the repository or download the files and run them on an apache or nginx server.
+An easy way to get started is to clone the repository and install the VS Code Live Server extension, and run the home page index.html file.

 # Contributing
 Have a suggestion for a page or a calculator?
 Found a bug?
 [Open an issue on the github page](https://github.com/narrowstacks/dorkroom.art/issues)!